-Lisen: The Ballad Of Bill Tilley
+Lisen: The Ballad of Bill Tilley

 Yorkshire Mining Tragedy Remembered

-Bill Tilley’s First Day in the Yorkshire Mines
+Bill Tilley’s First Day in the Yorkshire Mines.

 On a Monday as bleak and unyielding as the cobbles of a Yorkshire street, young Bill Tilley rose with the dawn.